NVIDIA/TensorRT-LLM/docs/source/blogs/H200launch.md

+:loudspeaker: Note: The below data is using TensorRT-LLM v0.5.
+There have been significant improvements in v0.6 & later.
+Please see updated Llama performance [here](./Falcon180B-H200.md).

 # H200 achieves nearly 12,000 tokens/sec on Llama2-13B with TensorRT-LLM

 TensorRT-LLM evaluation of the [new H200 GPU](https://nvidianews.nvidia.com/news/nvidia-supercharges-hopper-the-worlds-leading-ai-computing-platform) achieves **11,819 tokens/s on Llama2-13B** on a single GPU.
 H200 is up to **1.9x faster** than H100.
 This performance is enabled by H200's larger, faster [HBM3e memory](#latest-hbm-memory).